pippim/pippim.github.io/index.md

 The <kbd> ⚡ </kbd> (Lightning Bolt) button opens a proprietary, {{ site.title }} engineered quick jump window.
 The quick jump window allows you to quickly navigate web pages.
-The lightning bolt button floats and is always in the same spot on every page.
+The lightning bolt button appears whenever the page is scrolled.
+It stays in the same place for a few seconds after scrolling stops.

 ---